miyamura-web/Market_Research_Using_AQI_Analytics_For_AirPure_Innovations/README.md

 See the attach file "Primary Solutions.sql", "Secondary Solutions", and for dashboard see the file "AQI Dashboard.pbix".
 Also for EDA can see "AQI_Analytics.ipynb".

 ### Insights :
-See the attach file "AQI R&D Suggetions.pdf".
+See the attach file "AQI R&D Suggetions.pdf" [ download it to view ].

 ### Recommendations :
  ● Pre-Filter: Captures large dust particles, hair, pet dander